BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

   once I get used to keeping my fingers exactly where they are.
   After all, who likes to stretch their pinky all the way up there, and as often as all that?

+# Ecosystem

+* Get a longer TRRS cable so as to be able to move the halves of the keyboard farther apart.
+* Figure out how to actually place my hands farther apart at my desk… like a very wide keyboard tray.